-RC-12.0: Ball Manipulation
+RC-12.0.1: Ball Manipulation

 - During a game the ball must not enter the convex hull of a robot by more than a third of its diameter except when the robot is stopping the ball.
 The ball must not enter the convex hull of a robot by more than half of its diameter if the robot is stopping the ball.
 This case only applies to instantaneous contact between robot and ball lasting no longer than one second.
 In any case it must be possible for another robot to take possession of the ball. - The robot may exert a force onto the ball only by direct physical contact between robot and ball.
-Forces exerted onto the ball that hinder the ball from rotating in its natural direction of rotation are allowed for no more than one seconds and a maximal distance of movement of one meter.
+Forces exerted onto the ball that hinder the ball from rotating in its natural direction of rotation are allowed for no more than one second and a maximum distance of movement of one meter.
 Exerting this kind of forces repeatedly is allowed only after a waiting time of at least four seconds.
-Natural direction of rotation means that the ball is rotating in the direction of its movement. - Dribbling the ball backwards, that is, dribbling while the robot is moving towards the opposite direction of its relative position to the ball is allowed for a maximum distance of 2 meters.
+Natural direction of rotation means that the ball is rotating in the direction of its movement. - Ball rotation also implies that the ball is rotating continuously, even if slightly slower than its natural rotation speed.
+Movements of the ball such as "roll-stop-roll-stop" are not considered a valid ball rotation and will be considered ball holding. - Dribbling the ball backwards, that is, dribbling while the robot is moving towards the opposite direction of its relative position to the ball is allowed for a maximum distance of 2 meters.
 During the backward dribble the ball must also be rolling in its natural direction.
 Once any particular robot has dribbled the ball backwards for more than 1 meter, it can not repeat the same backward dribbling again before the ball has been completely released by that robot or until the robot has engaged a new ball struggle against an opponent robot (i.e. the ball is actively disputed between the two opponent robots for more than 2 seconds). - Violating any of the above rules is considered ball holding.